 Great for Modern Style

-Shou Sugi Ban is popular in modern buildings.
+Shou Sugi Ban is popular in the modern buildings.
 It’s used on both the outside and inside of walls.
-The burned wood adds texture and stands out nicely against smooth, clean designs.
+The burned wood also adds the texture and stands out nicely against smooth & clean designs.
 This makes it perfect for eye-catching walls or building fronts.

 Used Inside Homes and Buildings